On the rationality problem for quadric bundles: Existence of CTO type quadrics in arbitrary dimensions

 \subsection{Proof of existence -- a key result}

 In this section we prove that the above construction yields quadrics of CTO type.
 To this end, we do not follow the original approach of Colliot-Th\'el\`ene and Ojanguren.
-In fact, we do not try to generalize \cite[Compl\'ement 3.2]{CTO}, because we were unable to see how to divide the argument by the dimension of the center $x\in \CP^n$ of the valuation $\nu\in \Val(\C(\CP^n)\slash \C)$ for arbitrary $n$; that strategy had however been used in all previous geometric constructions of quadrics with nontrivial unramified cohomology we are aware of, cf.\ \cite{CTO,Pirutka,HPT}.
+In fact, we do not try to generalize \cite[Compl\'ement 3.2]{CTO}, because we were unable to see how to split the argument according to the dimension of the center $x\in \CP^n_\C$ of the valuation $\nu\in \Val(\C(\CP^n)\slash \C)$ for arbitrary $n$; that strategy had however been used in all previous geometric constructions of quadrics with nontrivial unramified cohomology we are aware of, cf.\ \cite{CTO,Pirutka,HPT}.

 \begin{proposition} Let $n\geq 2$ and let $a_i,b_j\in K=\C(\CP^n)$ be as in (\ref{def:ai}) and (\ref{def:bj}).
 Suppose that the assumptions (\ref{eq:hi=g1=0}), (\ref{eq:hi=g1=g2=0}) and (\ref{item:ai-symbol}) hold.
 Then any Pfister neighbour of $\langle\langle a_1,\dots ,a_{n-1},b_1b_2 \rangle\rangle $ defines a CTO type quadric over $K$. \end{proposition}